cheokman/geminabox/README.markdown

 Simples!

+## Using Gemfile to deploy gems to gem server

+   gem install geminabox

+Change directory to your Gemfile location, then:

+   gem inabox -b

+All Gems listed in Gemfile will be updated to gem server

 ## Licence

 Fork it, mod it, choose it, use it, make it better.
 All under the [do what the fuck you want to + beer/pizza public license][WTFBPPL].